 Through partner tiers, you’re also setting expectations for your own team.
 As your partnerships program grows, you’ll want to consider the workload your team can handle for the amount of partners you expect to be in each tier.
 It’s simply not sustainable to go all-in with year-long co-marketing engagements, for example, for all of your partners — especially as your program scales.

-In order to figure out what exactly those all-in efforts should look like for your most strategic, top-tier partners, Cody Jones, Head of Partnerships and Alliances at Zapier, says you should look to your partners for the answer.
+In order to figure out what exactly those all-in efforts should look like for your most strategic, top-tier partners, Cody Jones at Zapier says you should look to your partners for the answer.

 “For us, we’ve found at Zapier, our SaaS partners want exposure more than anything else, and so we’ve built that and baked that into our program at certain tiers.
 They get a very valuable reward when they’ve done what we’ve asked of them,” says Jones.

-Jones’s team has built co-marketing initiatives like integration announcements on Zapier’s product blog, social media shoutouts, and inclusion in Zapier’s “popular zaps” list into their most strategic tiers.
+Jones’s team has built co-marketing initiatives like integration announcements on Zapier’s product blog, social media channels, and inclusion in Zapier’s “popular zaps” list into their most strategic tiers.

 While other tiers involve more automated benefits, such as access to integration health data and a dedicated page in their app directory, co-marketing campaigns are more manual and resource-intensive.
 When Zapier’s partners do more work, those partners unlock rewards that require more work from the Zapier team.

-Zapier has over 3,000,000 subscribers, so co-marketing is a big win for their partners.
+Zapier hit 3,000,000 subscribers in 2020, so co-marketing is a big win for their partners.
 What’s unique to your company that could inform partner expectations and rewards for your top tiers?

 Benefit #2: Accountability for Your Team and for Your Partner’s Team